Ayurvedic Breath Awareness

 Ayurvedic breath awareness, also known as pranayama, is a fundamental practice in Ayurveda that offers numerous health benefits.
 By focusing on the breath and imbibing specific breathing techniques, individuals can experience improvements in respiratory function, reduced stress and anxiety, enhanced digestion and detoxification, increased energy and vitality, and a balance in the doshas.

-READ MORE: Ayurvedic Breathwork for Energy
+READ MORE: Ayurvedic Healing Crystals

 1. Improved Respiratory Function